UMAprotocol/protocol/documentation/synthetic_tokens/explainer.md

 - synthetic cross-chain cryptoassets
 - tracking tokens for various non-tradable indices

 Some of the most creative ideas for synthetic tokens fall in the last category.
-Check out our #token-ideas channel on [Discord](https://discord.com/invite/jsb9XQJ) for more project ideas like:
+Check out the #token-ideas channel on [Discord](https://discord.com/invite/jsb9XQJ) for more project ideas like:

 - tokens that track the future usage of DeFi projects (e.g. assets locked in Uniswap)
 - tokens that track the number of downloads of a Chrome extension (e.g. Metamask)